Peter Smith (bishop): McSweeney controversy

 In March 2015 it was heard at Southwark Crown Court that Smith was one of two bishops responsible for allowing Anthony McSweeney to be appointed as a priest in the Roman Catholic Diocese of East Anglia following an incident in 1998 in which "a housekeeper found what she said were pornographic images at his [McSweeney's] home".
 The matter was regarded by Smith as an incident for clergy discipline and not investigated by the police.
 McSweeney has since been jailed for abusing boys at the Grafton House children's home between 1978 and 1981.

+Retirement and death

+Smith retired to the Kent coast in 2019, but by early 2020 had been diagnosed with cancer.
+He died in the Royal Marsden Hospital, Chelsea just before midnight on Friday, 6 March 2020.